FredHutch/SEACR/README.md

 # SEACR
 SEACR: Sparse Enrichment Analysis for CUT&RUN

 SEACR is intended to call peaks and enriched regions from sparse CUT&RUN or chromatin profiling data in which background is dominated by "zeroes" (i.e. regions with no read coverage).
-It requires R (https://www.r-project.org) and Bedtools (https://bedtools.readthedocs.io/en/latest/)to be available in your path, and it requires bedgraphs as input, which can be generated from fragment BAM or BED files using Bedtools.
+It requires R (https://www.r-project.org) and Bedtools (https://bedtools.readthedocs.io/en/latest/) to be available in your path, and it requires bedgraphs as input, which can be generated from fragment BAM or BED files using Bedtools.

 Usage: